vndk36/Voron-Trident1/README.md

 # Mainsail OS install

+MAINSAIL DIDN?T WORK PROPPERLLY WILL TEST AGAIN WITH FLUIDD

 Fresh install of Mainsail OS 2.2.2

 From this update, all the plugins and fix all the errors in the update tab of the mainsail plugin.